 We appreciate that this is a very difficult time for everyone, and changes must be made for the long term as well as the short term.
-If you have any concerns please see contact information below or you can e-mail me at email@example.com
+If you have any concerns please see contact information below.

-or contact Matthew Elks our Clinical Manager at firstname.lastname@example.org
+or contact Matthew Elks our Clinical/Care Manager at email@example.com

-or phone the facility on 9734 0222 and leave a message for Matt or I and we will call you back as soon as we can.
+or phone the facility on 9734 0222 and leave a message for Matt and he will call you back as soon as he can.